Leicester agree £15m deal for Stoke's Souttar

 Last updated on .From the section Leicester

-Leicester have agreed a £15m deal with Championship side Stoke for Australia defender Harry Souttar.
+Leicester have agreed a fee of £15m plus £5m in add-ons with Stoke to sign Australia defender Harry Souttar.

-The Foxes have been monitoring his situation for several weeks.
+Souttar will now have a medical at the Foxes, who have been monitoring his situation for several weeks.

 There was plenty of interest in the 24-year-old, but it was always likely he would move to the King Power Stadium.